wp07/wp07/README.md

 - 👋 Hi, I’m @wp07
-- 👀 I’m interested in cardiac surgery
+- 👀 I’m interested in cardiovascular outcomes research
-- 🌱 I’m currently learning R
-- 📫 How to reach me ...williamlpatrick@gmail.com

 <!---
 wp07/wp07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.